-Hannah is an Associate Solicitor in the military team at Bolt Burdon Kemp, having joined the firm in September 2015.
+Hannah is a Senior Associate Solicitor in the military team at Bolt Burdon Kemp, having joined the firm in September 2015.
 She works on a wide variety of complex and high value personal injury and clinical negligence claims on behalf of service personnel and their families.

 Since joining Bolt Burdon Kemp, Hannah has worked on pioneering litigation involving the wrongful prescription of the anti-malarial drug Lariam.
 She has settled several clinical negligence claims against the MoD for delays in diagnosing and treating service personnel who have suffered with PTSD.
 She has also secured significant financial compensation for a number of soldiers who have suffered non-freezing cold injuries, after been negligently exposed to the cold while attending training exercises.